 Living with cataracts is like having to look through a haze or fog.
 A cataract clouds vision as the proteins in the lens clump together.
 At first it starts out small, affecting only a part of the lens.
 Changes in vision may not be noticeable in the early stages; meanwhile the cataract is slowly expanding across the lens.
 The once clear eye lens becomes yellowish or brownish.
 Eventually the cataract makes it difficult to see as vision becomes blurrier and takes on a brownish tint.
 If left untreated, this degenerative eye disease will cause blindness.

 The most common cause of cataracts is age, and they have become one of the leading causes of blindness among adults ages 40 and over in the United States.
 Some secondary factors that could predispose you to cataracts are:

+The surgeon will remove your clouded lens and replace it with an intraocular lens (IOL) to best address your individual vision needs.
+This outpatient procedure generally takes about 15 minutes.
 Recovery time from cataract surgery is usually very short.
 Some people report clearer vision within 30 minutes of the procedure, but improvement might take weeks for others.

 Since a cataract is detected through a comprehensive eye exam, you’ll need to schedule an appointment with your eye doctor.
 You and your eye doctor can discuss your cataract treatment options and come to a decision together.